amanrai31/React2/README3.md

 }
 ```

 Some browser events have default behavior associated with them.
-For example, a `<form>` submit event, which happens when a button inside of it is clicked, will reload the whole page by default. `e.preventDefault(); => use this to stop default behaviour of browser`
+For example, a `<form>` submit event, which happens when a button inside of it is clicked, will reload the whole page by default. `e.preventDefault(); => use to stop the default behaviour of browser.

 -----